PathVisio/WP-plugin/README.md

 3.Search for pathways by publication reference

 Browse Pathways:
 ----------------

-Basic Browse

-1.Browse by organism
+1.Browse by Specific Organism

-2.Browse by curation tags
+2.Browse by Specific Curation tags

+3.Browse by Specific Collection

+4.Browse by Organism and Collection

+5.Browse by Organism and Curation

+6.Browse by Collection and Curation

+7.Browse by Organism and Collection and Curation

-3.Browse by Collections
+8.Browse by  ALL Organisms and Collections and Curations

 Upload Pathways:
 ----------------